Unity-Technologies/com.unity.webrtc/Documentation~/videostreaming.md

 ### Receiving multi video

 Multiple VideoTracks can be received in a single `PeerConnection`.
-It is a good idea to call the `AddTransciver` method on the `PeerConnection` instance as needed track count, and then do signaling.
+It is a good idea to call the `AddTransceiver` method on the `PeerConnection` instance as needed track count, and then do signaling.

 ```CSharp
 // call AddTransceiver as needed track count